 Expenditure incurred during the year that may be capitalised under statutory provisions but that does not result in the creation of a non-current asset has been charged as expenditure to the relevant service in the Comprehensive Income and Expenditure Statement in the year.
-Where it is determined that the cost of this expenditure will be met from existing capital resources or by borrowing, a transfer in the Movement in Reserves Statement from the General Fund to the Capital Adjustment Account then reverses out the amounts charged so that there is no impact on the level of council tax. £9.5m of capital expenditure on property, plant and equipment, vehicles and a finance lease was incurred.
+Where it is determined that the cost of this expenditure will be met from existing capital resources or by borrowing, a transfer in the Movement in Reserves Statement from the General Fund to the Capital Adjustment Account then reverses out the amounts charged so that there is no impact on the level of council tax. £0m of capital expenditure was incurred.
 Under the Prudential Code arrangements, the Commissioner is permitted to borrow money to finance capital expenditure as long as the borrowing is prudent, affordable and sustainable.
-No new borrowing was taken out in 2023/24 (Nil in 2022/23).
+No new borrowing was taken out in 2024/25 (Nil in 2023/24).